 - Disburse funds as authorized by the instructions, including charges for title insurance, recording fee, real estate commissions and loan payoffs.

-Let Valerie Bomberger, ABR with REMAX Harbor Country help you in the home buying process and answer questions on Escrow.
+Let Valerie Bomberger, ABR, AHWD with REMAX Harbor Country help you in the home buying process and answer questions on Escrow.
 Berrien County Michigan Waterfront Homes For Sale

 - Prepare final statements for all parties involved that account for the disposition of all funds held in the escrow account.